munificent/craftinginterpreters/book/introduction.md

 </aside>

 Almost every large software project needs a handful of these.
 When you can, it's good to reuse an existing one instead of rolling your own.
-Once you take into account documentation, debuggers, editor support, syntax highlighting, and all of the other trappings, doing it yourself becomes a tall order.
+Once you factor in documentation, debuggers, editor support, syntax highlighting, and all of the other trappings, doing it yourself becomes a tall order.

 But there's still a good chance you'll find yourself needing to whip up a parser or something when there isn't an existing library that fits your needs.
 Even